Iqoqo/platform-demos/iqoqo-airflow-machine-learning-sample/README.md

 * Resizing the images.

-* Running them through a model (extracting their features into compatible .csv files).
+* Extract the images' features into compatible .csv files).

+* build a model.

 * Feeding new "unknown" input images to the built model in order to sort the input into one of the classes (food or not food).